Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 ### Modifying/Replacing Lua scripts in memory

-If you a script gets loaded from a file in LuaL_loadbuffer, then you can just swap the buffer and size in your hook.
+If you a script gets loaded from a file in luaL_loadbuffer, then you can just swap the buffer and size in your hook.

 ```cpp
 int __cdecl Hooked_LoadBuffer(int* lua_State, const char* buff, size_t sz, const char* description)